Documentation

 A whirlwind tour of Sinatra’s most interesting features.

-Detailed documentation on all of Sinatra’s built-in options and using set, enable, and disable to configure them.
+Detailed documentation on all of Sinatra’s built-in settings and using set, enable, and disable to configure them.

 Testing Sinatra with Rack::Test